There are over 3,500 photographs of particles on this site. I have started a guide to these particles to aid in identification. By clicking on

 this out at this location: Guide to Particle Identification.

-Smoke Damage contains a particle signature of the source.
+Smoke Debris contains a particle signature of the source.
 House fires, forest fires, brush fires, fireplace

 smoke, industrial fires, cigarettes, trucks, kitchen fires, etc. all leave a characteristic signature.
 Some of the particles that mark these sources